 In the income statement and statement of comprehensive income, statement of financial position, statement of cash flows and statement of changes in equity, certain items are combined for the sake of clarity.
 These are explained in the Notes.
 The income statement was prepared using the cost-of-sales method.
 Assets and liabilities are classified by maturity.
 They are regarded as current if they mature within one year or within the normal business cycle of the company or the Group, or are held for sale.
-The normal business cycle is defined for this purpose as beginning with the procurement of the resources necessary for the production process and ending with the receipt of cash or cash equivalents as consideration for the sale of the goods or services produced in that process.
+The normal business cycle is defined for this purpose as beginning with the procurement of the resources necessary for the goods or services produced in that process.
 Inventories and trade accounts receivable and payable are always presented as current items.
-Deferred tax assets and liabilities, and pension provisions are always presented as noncurrent items.